Generic Name: flibanserin (flib-AN-ser-in)

 It is very important that your doctor check your progress at regular visits to make sure that flibanserin is working properly and to check for unwanted effects.

-Do not use flibanserin if you are also using amprenavir, atazanavir (Reyataz®), boceprevir (Victrelis®), ciprofloxacin (Cipro®), clarithromycin (Biaxin®), conivaptan (Vaprisol®), diltiazem (Cardizem®), erythromycin (Ery-Tab®), fluconazole (Diflucan®), fosamprenavir (Lexiva®), indinavir (Crixivan®), itraconazole (Sporanox®), ketoconazole (Nizoral®), nefazodone, nelfinavir (Viracept®), posaconazole (Noxafil®), ritonavir (Norvir®), saquinavir (Invirase®), telaprevir, telithromycin (Ketek®), or verapamil (Calan®).
+Do not use flibanserin together with the following: amprenavir, atazanavir (Reyataz®), boceprevir (Victrelis®), ciprofloxacin (Cipro®), clarithromycin (Biaxin®), conivaptan (Vaprisol®), diltiazem (Cardizem®), erythromycin (Ery-Tab®), fluconazole (Diflucan®), fosamprenavir (Lexiva®), indinavir (Crixivan®), itraconazole (Sporanox®), ketoconazole (Nizoral®), nefazodone, nelfinavir (Viracept®), posaconazole (Noxafil®), ritonavir (Norvir®), saquinavir (Invirase®), telaprevir, telithromycin (Ketek®), or verapamil (Calan®).
+Using these medicines together may increase risk for low blood pressure and fainting.

 If your condition does not improve within 8 weeks, or if it become worse, check with your doctor.